vhaghani26/epigenerate/conda.md

 conda install mamba -n base -c conda-forge
 ```

+From this point forward, just use `mamba` instead of `conda` with your install commands.
 You are now ready to start creating environments.

 ## Using Conda